 - Transformed its Corporate Head Office in Manila into a LEED Gold-certified building in 2018

-- Funded Green Projects that support the UN SDGs, in particular, the Clean Water and Sanitation, Affordable and Clean Energy, Industry, Innovation and Infrastructure, Sustainable Cities and Communities, Responsible Consumption and Production, Climate Action, and Life Below Water goals
+- Funded Green Projects that support the UN SDGs, in particular, the Clean Water and Sanitation, Affordable and Clean Energy, Industry, Innovation and Infrastructure, Sustainable Cities and Communities, and Responsible Consumption and Production goals

-- Channelled almost Php49 billion to projects and loans that contribute to reducing the carbon footprint of the Philippines
+- Channeled Php57 billion to projects and loans that contribute to reducing the carbon footprint of the Philippines

-- Funded social projects that support the UN SDGs, in particular, the Good Health and Well-being, Quality Education, Decent Work and Economic Growth, Reduced Inequalities, and Sustainable Cities and Communities goals
+- Funded social projects that support the UN SDGs, in particular, the Good Health and Well-being, Quality Education, Gender Equality, Decent Work and Economic Growth, Reduced Inequalities, and Sustainable Cities and Communities goals

-- Channelled more than Php18 billion to fund projects and loans that provide access to social needs, directly improving the living conditions of Filipinos
+- Channeled Php41 billion to fund projects and loans that provide access to social needs, directly improving the living conditions of Filipinos

 RCBC Sustainable Finance Framework